PrayagPrajapati/jellyfin-uwp/README.md

 # Jellyfin UWP Client

-NOTE:TO USE JELLYFIN 10.6.X OF 10.5.X USE THIS FORMATE-
+NOTE : TO USE JELLYFIN 10.6.X OF 10.5.X USE THIS FORMATE-

 ```
 http://youripaddress:portnumber